 Select this to enable the Network Camera to automatically switch to Black/White during night mode.

 Turn on built-in IR illuminator in night mode

-Select this to turn on the built-in IR illuminators (effective range up to 15 meters) when the camera detects low light condition and enters the night mode.
+Select this to turn on the camera's onboard IR illuminator when the camera detects low light condition and enters the night mode.

 IR cut filter